Haidy-Kareem/PortSwigger-Web-Security-Academy-Writeups/SQL-Injection/sql-injection-db-type-version-mysql.md

+# Lab- SQL injection attack, querying the database type and version on Oracle

 ## Objective

 The application contains a SQL Injection vulnerability in the product category filter.
 The goal of this lab was to use a UNION-based SQL injection to retrieve and display the database's exact version string.